craigfrancis/framework/framework/0.1/doc/setup/resources.md

 In the [template](../../doc/setup/templates.md) file itself, the CSS is then added to the page <[head](http://developer.yahoo.com/performance/rules.html#css_top)> via `head_get_html()`, and the JavaScript at the [bottom](http://developer.yahoo.com/performance/rules.html#js_bottom) of the page with `foot_get_html()`.

-And just for reference, please see these other pages which also relate to resources:
+For reference, please see these other pages which also relate to resources:

 * [Favicon](../../doc/setup/favicon.md)
 * [Robots.txt](../../doc/setup/robots.md)